milanbalazs/detti_db_server/README.md

 detti_db["test_key"]  # Return: "test_val"
 ```

+:Return: The requested value if it exists in DB else `None`

 With method usage:

 ```python
 detti_db.get("test_key_2")  # Return: "test_val_2"
 ```

+:Return: The requested value if it exists in DB else `None`

 Note:
  - The above getter solutions can return any types.